32 Founders Predict eCommerce Marketing Trends (2025)

 Erin Banta, Co Founder, Pepper Home holds the following opinion:

-“Letting the customer take charge of their own journey is going to become an increasingly popular marketing trend in 2024 and beyond.
+“Letting the customer take charge of their own journey is going to become an increasingly popular marketing trend in 2025 and beyond.
 In the past few years, customers became accustomed to taking their journey into their own hands due to the disconnect that occurred during the pandemic and now, it’s up to businesses to cater their customer service to allow their customers to take the reins.

 For example, employing customer education and other resources to help shoppers gain a deeper understanding of why and how they can benefit from your product or service.
-Or, creating a more customized consumer experience, from the way you interact with your customer to their ability to fine-tune your product or service to their precise needs.
+Or, creating a more customized consumer experience, from the way you interact with your customers to their ability to fine-tune your product or service to their precise needs.

 “Double down on your mobile optimization strategy for your e-commerce store.
 With mobile e-commerce sales on a steady rise over the past years, now is not the time to neglect mobile optimization as part of your marketing plan.
 No matter how good your publishing materials are, they can’t be fully maximized if they are not optimized for the user’s mobile experience,” says Meg Hellerstedt, President, Sylvane.

-Seth Besse, CEO, Undivided, says, “Statistics show that mobile e-commerce sales reached over $2 trillion this year, and now makes up 60% of the entire e-commerce sales all over the world.
+Seth Besse, CEO, Undivided, says, “Statistics show that mobile eCommerce sales reached over $2 trillion this year, and now makes up 60% of the entire e-commerce sales all over the world.
 This emphasizes why mobile optimization should be a top priority when producing marketing content.
 Otherwise, it’s a missed opportunity to engage the vast majority of potential customers.

 With an ever-increasing number of consumers using their smartphones and tablets for online shopping, ensuring that your website is optimized for mobile devices is non-negotiable.
 This involves employing responsive design techniques that adapt the layout and functionality of your site seamlessly across various screen sizes.